 Successful awardees will benefit from working with SHF to develop their career and profile.
 Post holders will be able to tap into the resources and networks of the Stuart Hall Foundation, including an annual gathering of Stuart Hall Foundation Scholars and Fellows, and privileged access to the work of the Foundation.

 Meet the current Stuart Hall Foundation fellows and scholars here: http://stuarthallfoundation.org/what-we-do/fellowships-and-scholarships/

-To book your place, please follow this link.
+To book your place on a session, please follow this Link.

 How to apply

-More information and key documents can be found on our main Studentships webpage.
+More information and key documents can be found on our main WRDTP Studentships webpage.

 These awards are open to Black British students (Black or Black British African, Black or Black British Caribbean, Black or Black British other or Mixed Black or Black British).
 Applicants will self-identify and sign a disclaimer to the effect that the information they provide is correct.

 Please note that international students are not eligible to apply for the WRDTP/Stuart Hall Foundation Awards.

 All other standard eligibility criteria for 1+3/+3 Pathway Awards will apply.
 For more information, see the following documents and links: